vanhoangkha/Networking-fundamentals/Day29_OSPF_Part3.md

 DROthers will NOT exchange LSAs with each other.

-ALL ROUTERS will still have the same LSDB but THIS reduces the amount of LSAs flooding the NETWORK
+ALL ROUTERS will still have the same LSDB but THIS reduces the amount of LSAs flooding the Mạng

 <aside>
-💡 MESSAGES to the DR / BDR are MULTICAST to 224.0.0.6
+💡 MESSAGES to the DR / BDR are Multicast to 224.0.0.6

 </aside>

-The DR and BDR will form a FULL ADJACENCY with ALL ROUTERS in the SUBNET
+The DR and BDR will form a FULL ADJACENCY with ALL ROUTERS in the Mạng con

 DROthers will form a FULL ADJACENCY ONLY with the DR / BDR !